Fire classification: Flammable gases

-Combustible metals: Class D (US/EU/AU)
+Combustible metals

 Fires involving combustible metals fall under Class D. This especially concerns alkali metals like lithium, potassium and sodium, alkaline earth metals such as magnesium, and group 4 elements such as titanium and zirconium.

 Metal fires represent a unique hazard because people are often unaware of the characteristics of these fires and are not properly prepared to fight them.
 It is also not always clear what type of metal is burning.
 Certain metals catch fire in contact with air or water (for example, sodium), which exacerbates this risk.
 Monolithic masses of combustible metals do not usually represent great fire risks because heat is conducted away from hot spots so efficiently that the heat of combustion cannot be maintained.
 In consequence, significant heat energy is required to ignite a contiguous mass of combustible metal.
 Generally, metal fires are a hazard when the metal is in the form of swarf which combusts more rapidly than larger blocks due to the increased surface-area-to-volume ratio.
 Metal fires can be ignited by the same ignition sources that would start other common fires.

 Special care must be taken when extinguishing metal fires.
 Water and other common firefighting agents can exacerbate them.
 The National Fire Protection Association recommends that metal fires be fought with dry powder extinguishing agents that work by smothering and heat absorption.
 Different metals require different extinguishing agents and for a particular metal, agents cannot necessarily be substituted for one another.
 The most common agents are sodium chloride granules and graphite powder.
 In recent years, powdered copper has also come into use.
 These dry powder extinguishers should not be confused with those that contain dry chemical agents.
 The two are not the same, and only dry powder should be used to extinguish a metal fire.
 Using a dry chemical extinguisher in error, in place of dry powder, can be ineffective or actually increase the intensity of a metal fire.
 Lacking a specialist extinguisher, sand may in some cases provide a sufficient alternative, though notably sand may contain moisture which could result in a rapid, hazardous release of steam.